artemijsS/hashtify/README.md

 # Hashtify

-Hashtify is a service for selecting the best hashtags for your word/phrase.
+Hashtify is a service for selecting the best hashtags/images and google search statistics for your word/phrase.
 Implemented in a micro service architecture.

 ## Prerequisites